mattjhussey/example-cloud-distributed-quicksort/README.md

-# Example Cloud Distributed Quicksort
+# Example Kafka

-An example distributed quicksort implementation for learning Kubernetes and cloud computing concepts.
+An example project for learning Kafka.

 ## Overview